Claire-Fisher/Donofy/TESTING.md

 ## **Future Bug Fixes**
 Due to deadline constraints, some bugs remain in this version of Donofy.
 Whilst they are not project breaking, these are some bugs I'm aware are left unsolved.
 I would address these going forward before expanding to additional future features.

+**Most site images nested inside the project Static folder**
+  - During development MEDIA links to images inside the correct root Media folder would not display.
+To get around this I relocated them to static instead so the site displays as intended.

 **USA Stripe Element**
  - The current stripe element input for card payments asks for a zipcode.
 Zip codes are not applicable for UK users.
 I would change the Stripe element to it's UK version.
 Better still, I would have it change dynamically based on a user's input in the Country field (if the site were to go global).